-The following relevant standards or interpretations have been issued by the International Accounting Standards Board (IASB) but are not yet approved by the EU and therefore have not yet been adopted by the Company and the Fund:
+The following relevant Standards and Interpretations have been issued by the International Accounting Standards Board (IASB) and are approved by the EU and therefore have been adopted by the Company and the Fund:

-- Amendments to IAS 1: Presentation of Financial statements (effective 1 January 2016)
+Amendments to IAS 1: Presentation of Financial Statements (effective 1 January 2016)

 Disclosure Initiative (Amendments to IAS 1) was issued on 18 December 2014.
 The amendments aim at clarifying IAS 1 to address perceived impediments to preparers exercising their judgement in presenting their financial reports.
 They are effective for annual periods beginning on or after 1 January 2016, with earlier application being permitted.
+There are no material changes to the Financial Statements as a result of the amendments of IAS 1.